HealthCare.gov: Security

-In July 2014 a hacker broke into a test server for healthcare.gov and uploaded malicious software.
-By the end of 2014 healthcare.gov had apparently rewritten a large portion of the site and moved important functions "server-side," instead of being executed client-side in the user's web browser.
+In July 2014, a hacker broke into a test server for HealthCare.gov and uploaded malicious software.
+By the end of 2014, HealthCare.gov had apparently rewritten a large portion of the site and moved important functions "server-side," instead of being executed client-side in the user's web browser.

 Data privacy

-The initial launch of healthcare.gov was plagued with security concerns and lead to information security experts publicly testifying before the Congressional Committee on Science, Space and Technology and others speaking to the government about security vulnerabilities in healthcare.gov.
-David Kennedy was able to locate 70,000 health records that were supposed to be private, but were publicly available via a google dork.
+The initial launch of HealthCare.gov was plagued with security concerns and led to information security experts publicly testifying before the Congressional Committee on Science, Space and Technology and others speaking to the government about security vulnerabilities in HealthCare.gov.
+David Kennedy was able to locate 70,000 health records that were supposed to be private but were publicly available via a google dork.